BbrianWwright/Vim_Config/README.md

 * Run ```git clone --recursive https://github.com/BbrianWwright/Vim_Config.git``` to grab vim config and all sub-moduled  plugins
 * Move ```_vimrc```(corresponds to ```.vimrc```) and ```vimfiles``` (corresponds to ```.vim```) to your home directory (Slightly different for windows).
 Could also symlink, copy, or whatever...

+YCM install should be installed seperately, this install was done on OSX

 ## Useful Vim Links
   * http://paulherron.com/blog/vim_cheatsheet/
   * http://nvie.com/posts/how-i-boosted-my-vim/